Amanda Howard BA(Hons) MSc DipM

 Administrator and Finance Officer

 Sue spent time in a variety of administration roles during her career and was also front of house manager for a wedding events company and the principal of a drama academy.
 She has also set up and managed a Sixth Form College for special needs students as well as being very active in charity work, setting up events and fundraising for a variety of organisations.
+In her spare time, Sue loves spending time with family and walking her super-cute Scottie dog Roman.

 Joanna Hammond BSc DipM

-Joanna has responsibility for all aspects of Marketing and is tasked with spreading the word about Cotswold Friends and the work we do in the North Cotswolds community.
+Joanna has responsibility for all aspects of Marketing and is tasked with spreading the word about Cotswold Friends and the work we do in the Cotswolds community.

 She has many years of Marketing experience, gained mainly within the healthcare sector, as well as three years working in direct sales.
 Joanna has planned, developed and launched numerous marketing campaigns from market research and analysis through to print and press work, events programmes and website development.
 Whilst working in the pharmaceutical industry her specialist areas of knowledge included Diabetes, Elderly Care, Cancer Care, Contract Manufacturing and Corporate Marketing.
 She has also worked for a Medical Devices company developing and launching online educational training resources for nurses.
 Joanna plays league badminton and enjoys sport, gardening and reading.